-- Transport the measuring device to the measuring point in its original packaging or at the process connection. - Do not fasten lifting devices (hoisting slings, lifting eyes etc.) at the housing or the antenna but at the process connection.
-Take into account the mass center of the device in order to avoid unintended tilting. - Comply with the safety instructions, transport conditions for devices over 18 kg (39.6 lb) (IEC 61010).
+- Transport the measuring device to the measuring point in its original packaging. - Take into account the mass center of the device in order to avoid unintended tilting. - Comply with the safety instructions, transport conditions for devices over 18 kg (39.6 lb) (IEC 61010).